vwillyams/garbage-ECSJobDemos/Documentation/content/tutorial_3.md

 * We need to cull any entities that no health left (`RemoveDeadSystem`)
 * We need to push some data to the UI objects (`UpdatePlayerHUD`)

+### Player Input, Movement and Shooting

+`PlayerInputSystem` is responsible for fetching input from the regular Unity input API and inserting that data into a `PlayerInput` component.
+It also counts down the _fire cooldown_, that is, the waiting period before the player can fire again.

+`PlayerMoveSystem` handles basic movement and shooting based on the input from the input system.
+It is relatively straight forward except for how it creates a shot in case the player has fired.
+Rather than spawning a shot directly, it creates a `ShotSpawnData` component which instructs a different system to do that work later.
+This separation of concerns solves several problems:

+1. `PlayerMoveSystem` doesn't need to know what components to on an entity to make a working shot.
+2. `ShotSpawnSystem` (which spawns shots from both enemies and players) doesn't need to know all the reasons shots get fired.
+3. We can spawn the shots into the world all at once at some later, well defined point in time.

+This setup achieves something similar to a delayed event in a traditional component architecture.

+### Enemy Spawning, Moving and Shooting

+TODO sections:
+* We need to sometimes spawn new enemies (`EnemySpawnSystem`)
+* The enemies need to move (`EnemyMoveSystem`)
+* The enemies need to shoot (`EnemyShootSystem`)
+* We need to spawn new shots based on player or enemy action (`ShotSpawnSystem`)
+* We need a way to clean up old shots when they time out (`ShotDestroySystem`)
+* We need to deal damage from shots (`ShotDamageSystem`)
+* We need to cull any entities that no health left (`RemoveDeadSystem`)
+* We need to push some data to the UI objects (`UpdatePlayerHUD`)

 ## Post 2: Shooting

 (Based on commit `954d2aa7157f4c16aeb274ec69b715b724704dfb`)